 We are required to periodically review our deferred tax assets and determine whether, based on available evidence, a valuation allowance is necessary.
-The realization of our deferred tax assets, which are predominantly in the U.S., is dependent upon the generation of sufficient U.S. and foreign taxable income in the future to offset these assets.
-Based on our evaluation, a history of operating losses in recent years has led to uncertainty with respect to our ability to realize certain of our net deferred tax assets, and as a result we recorded a net increase in valuation allowance of \$0.9 million and \$9.0 million in 2018 and 2017, respectively, against our U.S. net deferred tax assets.
-The increases in valuation allowance in 2018 and 2017 were offset partially by the valuation allowance release of \$1.5 million and \$5.8 million, respectively.
-The releases of valuation allowance were associated with our foreign subsidiaries and a one-time benefit in 2017 of \$2.6 million relating to the refund of alternative minimum tax credit carryforwards related to the TCJA.
+The realization of our deferred tax assets, which are predominantly in the United States, is dependent upon the generation of sufficient U.S. and foreign taxable income in the future to offset these assets.
+Based on our evaluation, a history of operating losses in recent years has led to uncertainty with respect to our ability to realize certain of our net deferred tax assets, and as a result we recorded a net increase in valuation allowance of \$23.9 million and \$0.9 million in 2019 and 2018, respectively, against the net deferred tax assets.
+The increases in valuation allowance in 2019 and 2018 were offset partially by the valuation allowance release of \$5.6 million and \$1.5 million, respectively.
+The releases of valuation allowance were associated with its Israel subsidiary due to a reduced tax rate as a result of a local tax authority ruling.

 The calculation of tax liabilities involves dealing with uncertainties in the application of complex global tax regulations.
-We recognize potential liabilities for anticipated tax audit issues in the U.S. and other tax jurisdictions based on our estimate of whether, and the extent to which, additional taxes will be due.
-In the event we determine that it is appropriate to create a reserve or increase an existing reserve for any such potential liabilities, the amount of the additional reserve is charged as an expense in the period in which it is determined.
+We recognize potential liabilities for anticipated tax audit issues in the United States and other tax jurisdictions based on our estimate of whether, and the extent to which, additional taxes will be due.
+In the event we determine that it is appropriate to create a reserve or increase an existing reserve for any such potential liabilities, the amount of the additional reserve will be charged as an expense in the period in which it is determined.
 If payment of these amounts ultimately proves to be unnecessary, the reversal of the liabilities would result in tax benefits being recognized in the period when we determine the liabilities are no longer necessary.
-If the estimate of tax liabilities proves to be less than the ultimate tax assessment for the applicable period, a further charge to expense in the period such short fall is determined would result.
+If the estimate of tax liabilities proves to be less than the ultimate tax assessment for the applicable period, a further charge to expense in the period such shortfall is determined would result.
 Either such charge to expense could have a material and adverse effect on our operating results for the applicable period.